 According to article 3 of the Articles, the purpose of UCB is to hold and manage direct or indirect shareholdings in other companies having a purpose directly or indirectly related to research, development, industrial or commercial activities, focused mainly, but not exclusively, on the pharmaceutical industry.
 UCB can provide support services for third parties, in particular for companies in which UCB has a direct or indirect interest.
 More generally it can undertake any commercial, industrial, financial, property or real estate operations both in Belgium or elsewhere, which may be directly or indirectly related to the above purposes, including, without being limited to, the financing of the companies in which it has an interest by way of loans, guarantees, grants of securities or in any other manner.

 3 Selected Financial Highlights - Capital Structure Highlights

-Summary of the UCB Group Financial Data (Consolidated figures - EUR millions) based on 2019 and 2020 UCB's Annual Reports:
+Summary of the UCB Group Financial Data (Consolidated figures - EUR millions) based on based on UCB's 2021 Annual Report and UCB's 2022 Half-Year Report:

 Income Statement